Conversations in Bloomsbury: Depiction of colonialism

-The Bloomsbury Set
+The Bloomsbury Group

-Anand presents the majority of the Bloomsbury Set as being relatively anti-imperialist, citing ethical objection as Leonard Woolf's main motivation for leaving the Civil Service in Ceylon.
+Anand presents the majority of the Bloomsbury Group as being relatively anti-imperialist, citing ethical objection as Leonard Woolf's main motivation for leaving the Civil Service in Ceylon.
 The Woolfs' Hogarth Press notably published a number of anti-imperialist texts and marginalised writers.

 E.M.
 Forster is also portrayed as anti-imperialist in his writings and attitudes.
 Anand specifically cites A Passage to India as a superior and more sympathetic representation of India, in contrast to Rudyard Kipling's Kim, which is praised in the opening chapters by Bonamy Dobrée.

-Although most of the Bloomsbury Set are relatively kind and embracing of Anand and anti-imperialist attitudes, Gretchen Gerzina has argued that whilst 'the Bloomsbury Group may have been radicals in Edwardian English society, they were not radical enough.
-To take seriously a viewpoint utterly removed from their own intellectual aesthetic world.'
-Anand aligns with this statement in his portrayal of core member Clive Bell, whose portrayal is far more negative than the Woolfs and other members of the Bloomsbury Set.
+Although most of the Bloomsbury Group are relatively kind and embracing of Anand and anti-imperialist attitudes, Gretchen Gerzina has argued that whilst 'the Bloomsbury Group may have been radicals in Edwardian English society, they were not radical enough to take seriously a viewpoint utterly removed from their own intellectual aesthetic world.'
+Anand aligns with this statement in his portrayal of core member Clive Bell, whose portrayal is far more negative than the Woolfs and other members of the Bloomsbury Group.
 His attitude towards Anand and Indian art in general is highly dismissive, as he criticises the aesthetics that don't align with his own definitions.
 Anand highlights his distinction between art and craft, and dismissal of Indian art as 'merely craft'.